symfony/symfony-docs/best_practices/security.rst

         /**
          * Checks if the user token has the given role taking into account the
-         * entire role hierarchy defined by the application.
+         * entire role hierarchy if defined by the application.
          */
         private function userHasRole(TokenInterface $userToken, $roleName)
         {